 Our thanks to Dan Ferone of Chicago Home of Beverly Records for photos of some rare Abco 78s—and for encouraging us to add an Abco page.
 Our thanks also to Scott Dirks for the first photo we have seen of Freddie Hall, along with identifications provided by Dave Myers.

 The label's entire newly recorded output (16 tracks) was reissued in the 1990s on Wolf 120.298, a CD logically titled Abco Records.
-Ted Daniels assisted with the project, and Ron Bartolucci's liner notes contain many valuable details, though they are inaccurate in other respects: Abco is said to have opened in April 1956, and to have used Eli Toscano's home-built studio (a notion easily disproven with one listen to any Abco in a decent state of preservation).
+Ted Daniels assisted with the project, and Ron Bartolucci's liner notes contain many valuable details, though they are inaccurate in other respects: Abco is said to have opened in April 1956, and to have used Eli Toscano's home-built studio (a notion disproven by one listen to any Abco in a decent state of preservation).
 The Complete Cobra Singles, 4 CDs on P-Vine PCD 18528/31, was released in 2008.
 It presents all of the released sides on Cobra and Artistic, and includes all of the newly recorded Abco sides for good measure.
-This, unfortunately, is already out of print in Japan and nearly impossible to obtain anywhere else.
+The set, unfortunately, quickly went out of print in Japan and has been nearly impossible to obtain anywhere else.

 Click here to return to the Red Saunders Research Foundation page.

 Click here to return to Robert L. Campbell's Home page.